ellisalgernon/GDriveTest/README.md

 # GDriveTest
 Minimal working example to test GDrive automated downloads.
+For SSE v1.6.1170, no downgrade or CC content required.

 Includes:
 * ### Some "sanity check" examples to make sure the process is working in principle: